department-of-veterans-affairs/vagov-content/pages/education/benefit-rates/post-9-11-rates.md

 - A one-time rural benefit for certain veterans
 See the information below for more details on these programs.

-## What’s the pay rate for apprenticeship or on-the-job training programs?
+### Rates for apprenticeship or on-the-job training programs

 Because you’ll be earning a salary during your apprenticeship or on-the-job training, we won’t pay for tuition or fees.
 We’ll pay for your monthly housing allowance (MHA) based on where you are in your training program.
 The chart below shows